isawnyu/pleiades-update-overlays/README.rst

 Pleiades side, the overlay is extracted from the CSV file and the history of place 109390 is checked.
 If the current version is 3, the key:value items are applied to the object and it is recataloged.
-If the current version does not much the one in the overlay, the overlay is "stale".
+If the current version does not match the one in the overlay, the overlay is "stale".
 At the present time, we must reject such stale overlays and send them back to their source to be refreshed.